leolani/emissor/gmrc/annotation/README.md

 1. Expand segment or annotation for editing (to be improved).
 1. Add annotations to the mention after selecting an annotation type.
 1. **Save after modifications (you can use any of the *Save* buttons, they all save the whole scenario)**

+### Workflow for linking manual annotations

+For linking mentions to instance in the real world:
+1. Select a mention
+1. Select the annotation type from the drop down menu
+1. Select an instance of that the from the second drop down menu

+For establishing relations between mentions/instances in the real world:
+1. Select two mentions that are related
+1. Select the relation type that between them

 ### Version Control